April 21, 2005 -- Electroconvulsive therapy (ECT) may help some schizophreniaschizophrenia patients in combination with medications.

 "There is no suggestion that ECT should be a sole treatment or treatment of first choice in schizophrenia," write the researchers, who reviewed 26 clinical trials conducted since the 1960s.

-remain the preferential treatment.
-There is some evidence to suggest that ECT appears to benefit some who have shown a limited response to antipsychotic medication," continues the study, published in
+"Antipsychotic drugsAntipsychotic drugs remain the preferential treatment.
+There is some evidence to suggest that ECT appears to benefit some who have shown a limited response to antipsychotic medication," continues the study, published in The Cochrane Library.

 "Also, in those who improve with ECT but relapse in spite of continuing on the prescribed antipsychotics, the continuation of ECT, given at longer intervals, together with antipsychotic drugs could reduce the possibility of relapse in the medium term."